Displaying Loss Values on Tensorboard

 • Using tensorboard

-The tensorboard logs of an experiment is saved in a directory, by default TENSORBOARD_RESULTS_DIR.
-Thus, if you re-use the same directory for another experiment, the previous experiment's tensorboard logs are cleared.
-See below to learn how to specify per-experiment directory.
+The tensorboard logs of an experiment is saved in a directory, by default TENSORBOARD_FOLDER_NAME inside the experiment folder.
+See below to learn how to specify a directory.

 Breakpoints currently do not save tensorboard monitoring status and tensorboard logs.
 If you continue from a breakpoint, tensorboard monitoring is not restarted and logs from pre-breakpoint run are not restored.